Montessori Education

 The Montessori Environment

-The environment is characterised as having a Montessori trained directress who directs and supports children through their sensitive periods whilst maintaining a diverse and interesting environment that supports children's work.
+The environment is characterised as having a Montessori trained directress (guide/teacher) who directs and supports children through their sensitive periods whilst maintaining a diverse and interesting environment that supports children's work.
 The environment is prepared, and through its design it provides learning opportunities, utilising age specific Montessori materials presented to the child by the directress.

 The Absorbent Mind, a definition